 Your body’s ability to metabolize glucose is closely related to weight loss in several ways.
 When glucose is properly metabolized, you will have plenty of energy throughout the day without experiencing the spikes in blood sugar levels that can lead to diabetes … or the crashes in blood sugar which can lead to carbohydrate cravings and subsequent over-indulgence in extra calories.

 What ellagic acid from pomegranate or muscadines does for your body is to play a part in preventing excess absorption of glucose into your blood stream.
 This means that the simple carbohydrates that you’re eating (like white bread, white rice, pasta) might not have as big of an impact on your blood sugar levels, helping to keep them normal.

-You can read more about Muscadinex on Amazon.
-Our Muscadinex MX1 heath supplement is made from muscadine grape seed and muscadine grape skin.
-Polyphenols like ellagic acid are found in the grape skin … so it is important to choose a product that contains skin & seed.
+Our Muscadinex MX1 longevity health supplement is made from muscadine grape seed and muscadine grape skin.
+Polyphenols like ellagic acid are found in the grape skin … so it is important to choose a product that contains grapeseed AND grape skin.